 Is Your New York Disability Case Critical?
 Let a Top Social Security Law Firm Give You Answers

 The Social Security disability (SSDI) application process can be lengthy and involve multiple rejections, doctors’ appointments, hearings, and appeals.
 As such, it can take quite a long time for a disabled individual to actually start receiving his or her benefits.
 In some cases, however, delays of this nature can seriously jeopardize the health, safety, and wellbeing of the claimant.
 To expedite the SSDI evaluation process, the Social Security Administration (SSA) may flag a case as “critical” and thus worthy of special processing.
 Below are the types of cases the SSA considers critical.
-If you think your case falls into one of these categories, please contact the Social Security law firm of Turley, Redmond, Rosasco and Rosasco.
-We have an office in Manhattan as well as throughout Nassau and Suffolk County.
+If you think your case falls into one of these categories, please contact the Social Security law firm of Turley Redmond and Rosasco.
+We have offices throughout Nassau and Suffolk County.

 Terminal Illness Classifications